VC

 The biggest IPOs of 2026 — Klarna at $15–20B, Chime at ~$25B, Databricks at $62B last private round, CoreWeave already priced at $23B — are finally companies that have earned the right to go public.

 That's the most important contrast with 2021.
 The 2021 vintage IPO'd on narrative.
 The 2026 class is arriving with real revenue, real margins, and in several cases, actual profitability.
+For a full comparison of how this wave stacks up against 1999 and 2021, see our analysis of the AI-era IPO wave.
 The market window is open.
 The question is how many actually close before it shuts again.

 The Biggest IPOs of 2026: Full Scorecard